noobaa/noobaa-operator/doc/connection-update.md

 ```

 ## Troubleshooting

+### `no matching stores found for endpoint`
+The normalized `--old-endpoint` did not match any store CR.
+Check the endpoint in the BackingStore or NamespaceStore spec (`kubectl get backingstore <name> -o yaml`) and pass an endpoint that normalizes to the same URL.
+Common causes: wrong scheme (`http` in the CR but `https` implied by a scheme-less flag), wrong host/port, or typo.

+### `old and new endpoints are identical`
+Both flags normalized to the same URL (for example `--old-endpoint minio:9000` and `--new-endpoint https://minio:9000`).
+Provide a genuinely different new endpoint.

 ### `MANUAL ACTION REQUIRED`
 A rollback could not fully revert one or more NooBaa core connections.
 The listed connections still point to the new endpoint while the store CRs have been reverted to the old endpoint.
 Use the NooBaa management console or RPC to manually update those connections back to the old endpoint.